-Blueberry Galettes with Lemon Mascarpone cream for a bright burst of blueberry-lemon flavour, flaky pastry crust, and cheesecake-like cream.
+Blueberry Galette with Lemon Mascarpone cream for a bright burst of blueberry-lemon flavour, flaky pastry crust, and cheesecake-like cream.
 A blueberry packed summer dessert.

 I did a couple of unconventional things with these galettes.
 First, I used a small amount of rye flour in the pastry which I have to say I really liked and I’ll do again in the future.
 I’m really looking forward to using it in a savoury pie or galette recipe.
 It created a tad more texture and made it seem as though there was a nutty component to the galettes even though there wasn’t any nuts use in the recipe at all.

 I also used a very high ratio of blueberries to pastry; mine oozed everywhere which I really liked as well.
 That being said, you may want to reduce the amount of berries per galette or just make one large galette versus 4 small ones if you don’t like messy baking.

-- 1/2 cup plus 1 tbsp / 130 gr unsalted butter, chilled and cut into small pieces
+- 1/2 cup plus 1 tbsp unsalted butter chilled and cut into small pieces

 - 1 large egg